mim-uw/rc-2022-23/released/lab4.md

 # General info

 During this lab we are going to perform pose estimation of calibration patterns we have already printed.
-We could do it with any object with known dimensions, so feel free to experiment.
+We could do it with any object with physically known and detectable features (like marker or chessboard corners), so feel free to experiment.

 The task is similar to already known techniques from lab 3.